Advice to householders and landlords.

 Landlords – We can keep you up to date with any new regulatory issues concerning the fire / stove etc. and its associated chimney.

 - Sweeping of all solid fuel, biomass, gas and oil chimneys and flues.

 - Tar / creosote removal.
 A two step chemical and sweeping process to remove dangerous levels of tar / creosote which can’t be removed by sweeping.
 Uses “Cre-Away” system.

 - Useful advice on appliance and fuel use.
 Following this advice could easily save you the cost of sweeping your chimney every year.

 - Flue Draft Testing.
 This tests the draw or pull on a chimney to ensure there is enough to make it work properly but not so much as to overfire the appliance.

 - Supply of quality bird guards, cowls and chimney caps.
 If a terminal is required it is very important that the correct terminal is fitted.
 A great many chimneys have unsuitable and potentially dangerous terminals fitted by people who are unaware of the regulations.
 See extra information under Cowls & Terminals section.

 - Qualified advice on all chimney related issues / problems

 - Impartial advice on choosing stoves, appliances, installers etc.

-- Referral advice – if I can’t help, I know who can
+- Referral advice – if we can’t help, we know who can